Wildfire District Inspections

 What we do not do

 The Vegetation Management Unit does not inspect outside of the VHFHSZ.
-The code does not require property owners to remove live trees or dead ones.
-The code requires trees be limbed up six feet from the ground or a 1/4 height of the tree.
+The CA Fire Code does not require property owners to remove live trees or dead ones.
 (See Compliance Standards for more information)

 Where we operate